Traditional IRA vs. Roth IRA – The Final Battle

 Step 1: Contribute to a Traditional IRA During Your Working Years

-While you are working, your taxable income is likely higher than it will be after FI so it makes sense to shield as much of that income from the taxman as you possibly can by contributing to a tax-free contribution account.
+While you are working, your tax rate will likely be higher than it will be after FI so it makes sense to shield as much of your income from the taxman as possible by contributing to a tax-free contribution account.

 Step 2: Slowly Convert Traditional IRA to Roth IRA